wp-plugins/facebook-master/readme.txt

 * Displays your Facebook Page or Application Thumbnail, Avatar plus the Facebook Like Button
 * The Basic Widget is a shorter, more compact version of the Advanced Responsive Widget

-**ADVANCED Version Contains:**
+**ADVANCED Version Contains**

 * Display, Hide or Change any Widget Title

-* Facebook Master Viral Widget:
+* Facebook Master Viral Widget
 * This handy widget display your Facebook Page or Application Like with bubble count and Send, Share button
 * Perfect widget to use anywhere and everywhere in your wordpress blog to take it to the next viral level
 * Boosts your Facebook Page or Application Likes exponentially and brings tons of new visitors and users from facebook to your wordpress website

-* Facebook Master Basic Fast Loading Widget:
+* Facebook Master Basic Fast Loading Widget
 * Specially designed to be easy to use and deploy in your website, all settings are on auto-mode
 * Displays your Facebook Page or Application Thumbnail, Avatar plus the Facebook Like Button
 * The Basic Widget is a shorter, more compact version of the Advanced Responsive Widget

-* Facebook Master Advanced Responsive Widget:
+* Facebook Master Advanced Responsive Widget
 * Top of the Line professional html5 Responsive Widget
 * Fully mobile devices responsive
 * Full of Display options: